MicrosoftDocs/azure-devops-docs/docs/test/mtm/guidance-mtm-usage.md

 ## Manual Testing

-The [!INCLUDE [test-hub-include-nolink](../_shared/test-hub-include-nolink.md)] is a fully-featured test management solution spanning all phases of the testing lifecycle.
+The [!INCLUDE [test-hub-include-nolink](../_shared/test-hub-include-nolink.md)] is a fully-featured test management solution spanning all stages of the testing lifecycle.
 Itworks on all platforms (such as Linux, macOS, Windows, and others) and all browsers (such as Edge, Chrome, Firefox, and others).
 You can easily get started with using manual testing